Be Like the Sons of Issachar Who Understood the Times

 What is it with this question?
 How and why did it become a “proverb”?
 What is the back story?

 Saul’s story begins while he is searching for his father’s lost sheep.
 His path leads him to the prophet, Samuel.
-Before they meet, God tells Samuel He is choosing Saul as Israel’s king.
-Samuel orchestrates a big dinner and anoints Saul to be the future king among a small group of people.
-(You can read a good summary of the details here.)
+Before they meet, God tells Samuel that Saul will be Israel’s king.
+As a side note, Samuel warned the people against having a king, but they wanted one, like all the other nations.

 Two of the signs Samuel gave him come true, but Saul doesn’t grasp what he is supposed to do.
 The third sign comes true when Saul encounters some prophets, and this encounter gives rise to the proverbial question: “[T]he Spirit of God rushed upon him, and he prophesied among them”.
 (1 Samuel 10:11)